Excel-lent/VBA-script-installer/Readme.md

 * "Demo 1.xlsm" installs sources and one sheet with implementation of matrix multiplication.

 ## TODO:
-* Add handling of cell formatting
+* Enhance handling of cell formatting
 * Add handling of user forms

 Any contributions (proposals, discussions, pull requests) are welcome.